rodalton/watson-functions/README.md

 The `$my_creds` context variable can be passed to Watson Assistant from a calling application or if testing the dialog from the Watson Assistant Workspace, can be created via the Manage Context interface in the Try it out pane.

-### Return results of the Cloud Function call
+### 3.4 Return Results of the Cloud Function call
 To results returned from the Cloud Functions call are stored in the `result_variable` property as seen in the JSON above.
-These reults can be accessed in a child node of the dialog node created earlier.
+These results can be accessed in a child node of the dialog node created earlier.

+To access the results:
+1. From the Dialog tab of the Watson Assistant Workspace, create a child node of the dialog node created earlier
+2. Enter the value `true` in the If bot recognizes field
+3. Update the Then respond with field to include `$discovery_output` i.e. the variable name assigned in the JSON above

+At this point, your application built with Watson Assistant has access to the return values from the Cloud Functions call.